rspurney/TuxNet/docs/index.md

 1. Open the TuxNet app via shortcut or through Matlab and select the GENIST tab.
 2. Select the required Input Files: Genes File, Time Course File, and Output File Name.
 Clustering File, TF File, and Gene Name File are optional.
 Output File Name is chosen to be cytoscape_table.txt by default.
 3. Check the Parameters section and decide whether to keep the default values or change the values for Time Lapse, Reg Fold Change Threshold, Reg Time Percent, Discretization Levels, and Reg Bottom Percentage.
 4. Press the Run button to perform the analysis.
-Execution time should be under ten minutes.
 If any errors occur, please contact us using the information provided [here](#contact-info).
 5. Results can be found in the current working Matlab directory.
 For remote access users, this is Desktop/TuxNet/TuxNet-HISAT2.
 The output files are cytoscape_table.txt, clusters.xlsx, and DATA_GENIST.mat.
 6. cytoscape_table.txt can be imported to Cytoscape for further network visualization and analysis.